tazim5032/ceramics-arena-client/README.md

 - [React Tooltip](https://www.npmjs.com/package/react-tooltip): A customizable tooltip component for React applications.
 - [Sweet Alert](https://sweetalert2.github.io/): A library for creating beautiful, responsive, and customizable alerts and modals.

 ---

-Certainly!
-Here's an expanded version of the project setup section that includes the setup for React Router DOM, Tailwind CSS, and DaisyUI:

----